How to Create Diagrams for Technical Blog Posts

 It’s also free, open source, and available on Windows, Linux and Mac

 As with most things, creating architectural diagrams takes practice.
-On the surface, it may seem like architectural diagram creation is a matter of knowing all the prerequisites, but in reality, it’s still something that takes skill.
-If you haven’t created diagrams before, don’t get frustrated when your first couple don’t look that great.
-Keep trying and you’ll be creating beautiful diagrams in no time.
+At first, it may seem like making these diagrams is just about knowing the basics, but it actually requires skill.
+If you have not made diagrams before, do not get discouraged if your first few do not look great.
+Keep trying and you will be creating clear diagrams in no time.

-- Use consistent colors and fonts: Stick to a limited color palette and uniform fonts for a professional look.
+- Use consistent colors and fonts: Stick to a limited color palette and uniform fonts for a clean look.
 Also, make sure your color choices enhance readability.
-Have you selected high-contrasting colors for your background and font?

 - Keep it simple: Avoid clutter by focusing on key elements and removing unnecessary details.